Choose The Best Sunglasses? Hand me a mirror so I can! Is this how you choose your sunglasses? Are we really that vain? I think we are just not aware.

 - Make sure there are no distortions in the reflection and clearness of the lens.

-- Check that the lable states a 99 to 100% UV rays blocked.
+- Check that the label states 99 to 100% UV rays blocked.

 - Look through the lens, is there a 75 to 90% blocking of light?

 - The color of the lens has no bearing on UV protection.
-That comes from the coating.
+Color happens with a coating.

-- Lens that are gray allow proper color recognition.
+- The lens that are gray allows proper color recognition.
 Brown and amber work well for people with Macular degeneration or Diabetics.

 What Is Important

-Unfortunately I didn’t find a recommendation for makeing sure your sunglasses made you look cool.
-I did find that makeing sure the UV was listed on the lable was important.
-For making sure I covered as much of my face with glasses as I could handle.
+Unfortunately, I didn’t find a recommendation for making sure your sunglasses made you look cool.
+I did find that making sure the UV was listed on the label was important.
+As well as making sure I covered as much of my face with glasses as I could handle.

 We no longer have this layer to protect us or our children.
 As a result, we have to teach them how to protect themselves.
-Everyone has to take better care of ourselves moving forward or do away with outside activities for our familes and ourselves.
+Everyone has to take better care of themselves moving forward or do away with outside activities for our families and ourselves.